ChefYeshpal/webapp-trafficsim/README.md

     - Red and green will be there, the user will control the red and green lights
     - If the user makes a lane wait too long, then the drivers may crash into one another in an act of road rage
     - Also, will need to add a system so that the crashed cars automatically get removed after some time (5secs)
+- Cars
+    - They should get indicators
+        - a left arrow means they wanna go to left
+        - a right arrow means they wanna go to right
+        - no special thing means they wanna go straight
+    - Should become rash the longer they wait

 ## Devlog